I love the sport of volleyball and enjoy sharing strategies to help teams win.

 The drill starts with one group going and the other on the same side of the net as the coach.
 The coach will slap a ball signifying the team going can enter the court, one at a time.
 The players enter in reverse order, hitter (3rd contact), then setter (2nd contact), then the passer (1st contact).

 The group of three must get a good strong attack to keep their team going, so no off-speed, nothing that gets slowed down by the net, and no attack errors.
-If they succeed, the next three in their group are in and the three who went return to the end of the line.
-If they are not successful, the team that was off, runs over and takes a turn.
+If they succeed, the next three in their group are in, and the three who went return to the end of the line.
+If they are not successful, the team that was off runs over and takes a turn.

-Ultimately, most teams will only attack from the left side, can make a variation that one of the attacks has to be from the right or the middle to mix things up a bit.
+Ultimately, most teams will only attack from the left side, so you can make a variation that one of the attacks has to be from the right or the middle to mix things up a bit.